akhinos/cf-for-k8s-gardener/doc/testing-external-databases.md

 Therefore, it would be nice to have some support for this in Concourse.
 Unfortunately, Concourse doesn't support test martrices.

 An alternative might be to use ytt to render the pipeline.
-This would allow to reuse stuff for different test dimensions.
+This would allow the reuse of fragments for different test dimensions.

 ## Component tests for capi and uaa